azoz01/wum_projekt_2/README.md

 ## Conventions:
 - Use black formatter - `%load_ext lab_black` at the beginning of notebook and vscode plugin for `.py` files.
 - All pipelines in separate files
-- notebooks with clear outputs
+- upload `.ipynb` notebooks with clear outputs, notebooks with outputs only in `.pdf`
 - no `.csv` files